google/trillian/docs/api.md

 | InitMap | [InitMapRequest](#trillian.InitMapRequest) | [InitMapResponse](#trillian.InitMapResponse) |  |

-<a name="trillian.TrillianWriteMap"></a>
+<a name="trillian.TrillianMapWrite"></a>

-### TrillianWriteMap
+### TrillianMapWrite
-TrillianWriteMap defines a service to allow writes against a Verifiable Map that will be readable via the TrillianMap service.
+TrillianMapWrite defines a service to allow writes against a Verifiable Map that will be readable via the TrillianMap service.
 The write API does not expose any Merkle Tree properties.
 This allows key/value writes to be decoupled from the Merkle Tree synthesis and publishing.